petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay.md

     * View the [recording](https://learn.liferay.com/web/guest/d/lp1-3-deploying-liferay) from the live webinar of this module.
     * Download the [PDF](https://learn.liferay.com/documents/d/guest/lp1-3-deploying-liferay-pdf) of the presentation used in the live workshop.

-Liferay DXP is the enterprise-grade platform that has the capabilities that meet Clarity Vision Solutions' needs.
+Liferay DXP is the enterprise-grade platform that has the capabilities to meet Clarity Vision Solutions' needs.
 Liferay DXP is available in three different deployment approaches, Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted.
-As the decision maker for the Clarity organization, it is important for you to make an informed decision about which deployment approach will meet your business needs.
+As Clarity considers these approaches, it is important to understand their business needs and how it will inform their decision.

 In this module you will learn: